Reactive Proximity Data Structures for Graphs

 Reactive proximity data structures can also be useful in other domains, such as content distribution networks, like the one maintained by Akamai.
-For instance, the data structure could maintain the set of nodes that contain a certain file of interest, like a movie.
+For instance, a reactive nearest-neighbor data structure could maintain the set of nodes that contain a certain file of interest, like a movie.
 When another node in the network needs this information, the data structure could be used to find the closest node that can transfer it.
-Updates allow us to model how copies of such a file migrate in the network, e.g., for load balancing, so that we enable a node when it gets a copy of the file and disable a node when it passes it to another server.
+Updates allow us to model how copies of such a file migrate in the network, e.g., for load balancing, so that we add a node to $P$ when it gets a copy of the file and remove a node from $P$ when it passes the file to another server.

-Moreover, having a reactive proximity data structure for graphs could allow us to design interesting algorithms that rely on the existence of such data structures.
-For instance, we discuss how to use them to solve the geometric stable roommates problem~\cite{ARKIN2009219} in Section~\ref{sec:algo}.